Sustainability

 CNomination and Compensation Advisory Committee

-The Nomination and Compensation Advisory Committee was established in order to ensure fairness and enhance transparency in officers’ personnel matters, the determination of compensation, and other matters.
-The Nomination and Compensation Advisory Committee deliberates on personnel matters for directors and the Audit & Supervisory Board members, matters relating to compensation for directors and corporate officers, total compensation amount proposal for the Audit & Supervisory Board members, and a succession plan for the chief executive.
-It reports its results to the Board of Directors.
+The Nomination and Compensation Advisory Committee was established in order to ensure fairness and enhance transparency in officers’ personnel matters, the determination of compensation, and other matters as an advisory body to the Board of Directors.
+The committee receives inquiries from the Board of Directors and then deliberates on personnel matters for directors and the Audit & Supervisory Board members, matters relating to compensation for directors and executive officers, upper limit on the total compensation amount for directors and Audit & Supervisory Board members, and a succession plan for the Chief Executive Officer, etc. The committee reports its results to the Board of Directors.
 The committee consists of a majority of independent outside directors and a committee chairperson who is selected from among the independent outside directors.
 It is composed of four male members and one female member.
 One outside Audit & Supervisory Board member attends committee meetings as an observer to confirm the appropriateness of the deliberation process.

 DBusiness Ethics Committee